Wednesday, June 21 | Thought Leadership, Post-Acute Care, Value-based Care

 How to Select the Best Value-Based Care Models for Post-Acute Physician Practices

-By Beth Reece, Vice President and General Manager, GERHIMED
+By Beth Reece, VP and GM, GEHRIMED

 Recently, Netsmart hosted How to Select the Best Value-Based Care Models for Post-Acute Physician Practices, a webinar presentation by Tom Haithcoat, president of Ceptor Consulting